MARKET SNAPSHOT: Dow On Track For Ninth Straight Daily Gain After Strong Jobs Report

 "The number came in above consensus, but in the ballpark we were expecting, so we're taking it in stride," said Jeff Zipper, managing director of investments at U.S. Bank Private Client Wealth Management.
 "There were no big surprises, and net-net, I think the Federal Reserve remains on track for one more interest rate hike this year after this."

-For the week, as of Thursday's close, the Dow average was set for a 0.9% gain and the Nasdaq for a 0.5% drop.
-The S&P was flat on a weekly basis.
-The S&P is about half a percentage point away from its own record, while the Nasdaq is almost 2 percentage points below its own.
+For the week, the Dow average was set for a gain, its second straight weekly gain, as well as its fourth positive week of the past five.
+The S&P is up 0.2% on the week while the Nasdaq is down 0.5%.
+The S&P is less than half a percentage point away from its own record, while the Nasdaq is less than 2 percentage points below its own.

 "There are some concerns that we're fully valued, but we're of the thesis that markets will continue to grind higher until the end of the year," Zipper said.
 "Corporate earnings show that both the top line and the bottom line are coming in nicely, which justifies where we're trading."